bmaunde/guidelines/erp-magento-integration-guide.md

 #### Outbound

  1. Customer Integration
-	 The system should be able send customer data.
+	 The sychronization framework should be able send customer data.
 In a B2C scenario, this is just the consumers in the backend system.
 In a B2B scenario, this refers to the companies in the backend system.
 2. Product Integration
-	The system should be able to send product or service data from the backend system
+	The sychronization framework should be able to send product or service data from the backend system
 3. Pricing Integration
     Pricing information is required so that Prices can be displayed on the store.
-The system should be able to send pricing information for product replicated to Magento
+The sychronization framework should be able to send pricing information for product replicated to Magento
  4. Order Integration
-	 If orders are required to be replicated to Magento, the system s
+	 If orders are required to be replicated to Magento.
+Therefore the synchronization framework should support this, if needed.

 ## API Data Reference